 It’s been a while since I stood on my anti-“workshop” soapbox.
 Well aware of the subject’s controversy, I resist mounting it more frequently, though I like the volley of debate that’s inevitably provoked.
-But as it recently resurfaced on our message board (see “Which CDs actually call in workshop attendees?”), I thought I’d wade back in, this time with a slightly gentler approach.

-I am, as regular readers know, staunchly against the pay-to-meet racket.
+I am, as regular readers know, staunchly against the pay-to-meet workshop racket.
 I think it’s yet another way actors get disrespected, gouged, and taken advantage of.
 There have always been those who preyed on the dreams of aspiring performers, from traveling “professors” selling acting lessons to parents gushing over their little tykes’ obvious star potential to “producers” seducing young beauties onto the casting couch with promises of stardom.
 “Workshops” aren’t nearly as sinister as that—they aren’t outright swindles.
 Maybe that’s why the ethics are still so angrily debated from both sides.

 Pro-“workshop” actors often believe workshops are their best—or only—access to contacts; hence, they feel their careers are directly threatened by those who decry them.
 On the other side are those who object to actors getting coaxed out of hard-earned money for what we consider an insulting, degrading, and illegal practice—charging people for meetings with those who could hire them.
 So yes, the discussion gets emotional.